-13 Month Program Course Plan-Master of Education in Curriculum and Instruction (30 Credit Hours)
+13 Month Program Course Plan-Master of Education in Curriculum and Instruction

+(30 Credit Hours)

-This plan requires five academic semesters to complete, beginning in June of one year and completing in July of the following year.
+This plan requires five academic semesters to complete, beginning in June of one year and completing in June of the following year.
 Courses are to be taken in the prescribed sequence as listed below.
-EDUC 6300 Graduate Thesis Seminar is taken in the exiting second summer session or during the last semester of academic coursework.
+EDUC 6300 Graduate Seminar is taken in the exiting second summer session or during the last semester of academic coursework.

-Semester Course Title Credit H lours First EDUC 6090 Research and Thesis Preparation 3 Summer I EDUC 6066 Issues in Curriculum and Instruction 3 First Summer II EDUC 6035 Social Foundations 3 Fall EDUC 6015 Educational Assessment and Decision Making in the Content Areas 3 EDUC 6100 Theories of Constructivist Learning 3 Interim EDUC 6080 Education of Culturally Diverse Students in the Content Areas 3 Spring EDUC 6065 Reading in the Content Areas 3 EDUC 6200 Internship in the Content Areas 3 Second EDUC 6300 Graduate Thesis Seminar 3 Summer I EDUC 6050 Historical Perspectives in Education 3 Total Credit I Hours 30
+Semester First Summer I Course EDUC 6090 EDUC 6066 Title Research Preparation Issues in Curriculum and Instruction Credit Hours 3 3 First Summer II EDUC 6035 Social Foundations 3 Fall EDUC 6015 Educational Assessment and Decision Making in the Content A reas 3 EDUC 6100 Theories of Constructivist Learning 3 Interim EDUC 6080 Education of Culturally Diverse Students in the Content Areas 3 Spring EDUC 6065 Reading in the Content Areas 3 1 0 EDUC 6200 Internship in the Content Areas 3 Second EDUC 6300 Graduate Seminar 3 Summer I EDUC 6050 Historical Perspectives in Education 3 Total Credit I Iours 30